kyleranous/api_toolkit/docs/rules.md

 >>> bool(check_email)
 False
 ```
-The Email rule can also be used as a callable function without instantiating it.
+The email rule can also be used as a callable function without instantiating it.
 When using this method it will return only `True` or `False` and no error message

 ```python
 from api_toolkit.validate import Rules as r